 - Laughter Fun and Spontaneity – How can we nurture healing qualities in ourselves so that we become more resilient?

-What Does Ofsted Say About The Area Of Wellbeing For Staff
+What Does Ofsted Say About Staff Wellbeing

 Read A Testimonial From A Delegate After Staff Wellbeing Training

 “I thank you for your amazing presentation of such a life-changing philosophy and positive programme that sustains respectful and systematic life in schools.
 Long may your bubbly enthusiasm spread the message that educators need to adopt and adapt into their own ecological environments for the wellbeing and growth of all there.
-I was so fortunate to be part of this group of like-minded people all enjoying the learnings and revisiting that you have so generously imparted to us.”
+I was so fortunate to be part of this group of like-minded people all enjoying the learnings.
+And revisiting that you have so generously imparted to us.”
 Julie Fox Cluster Manager, Nga Hau e Wha Papakura/Pukekohe Resource Teachers of Learning and Behaviour.
 2016

 GET IN TOUCH!